VidCruiter Logo

 6. Provide the Hiring Team With All the Resources They Need

-It's so so important that anyone involved in hiring knows how to interview effectively and fairly.
-Recruiting teams need to provide other decision-makers with interview training, and additionally, use a recruiting platform that offers built-in tools to support them during the interview:
+Anyone involved in hiring should know how to interview effectively and fairly.
+Recruiting teams must provide other decision-makers with interview training, and employ a recruiting platform that offers built-in tools to support them during the structured interview:

-• Access to candidate profile: Within the interview link, or within the interview platform, hiring teams should be able to easily access all other information about the candidate.
+• Access to candidate profile: Within the interview link or interview platform, hiring teams should be able to easily access all other information about the candidate.

 • Pre-set questions: Recruiters should work with the hiring manager to come up with suitable, relevant questions.